brylianrst/Brilian-Portofolio/Part1 Final Project.md

 ![warna](https://github.com/brylianrst/Brilian-Portofolio/assets/143753578/4c1419ce-4f67-4913-a74d-ee636af34c93)

-#### How Can We Contribute
+#### How Can We Contribute as a Student

-For the audience of information systems students, I believe there are numerous ways we can contribute to addressing climate change and environmental issues.
+For the **audience of information systems students,** I believe there are numerous ways we can contribute to addressing climate change and environmental issues.
 Here are some potential actions that we can consider:

 Firstly, we can actively participate in initiatives such as turning off lights for designated periods, either annually or nightly.
 This small effort can collectively reduce energy consumption, which is a significant driver of climate change.

-Moreover, we can focus on developing sustainable information systems.
+Secondly, we can focus on developing sustainable information systems.
 By designing and implementing software applications that prioritize energy efficiency, resource management, and the adoption of renewable energy sources, we can contribute to reducing environmental impacts.

 Additionally, our skills in data analysis and visualization can be valuable in monitoring environmental parameters.
 Through the analysis of environmental data such as air and water quality measurements, climate data, and satellite imagery, we can uncover insights that inform decision-making processes and aid in understanding environmental issues.